 Capital gains tax

 Should you decide to sell the property, you may be liable to pay capital gains tax on any profit you make.
 The changes made to capital gains tax by the chancellor are likely to have a positive impact on the buy-to-let residential property market, which, in turn, underpins the housing market overall.
-The introduction of a flat rate of capital gains tax at 18 per cent (which comes into force in April 2008) will reduce the tax payable on gains realised when buy-to-let properties are sold.

 Should you decide to leave your property to anyone after your death, they may be liable to pay inheritance tax, depending on the value of your whole estate and your own personal circumstances.
 Seek professional advice to understand your position regarding all of these situations.